Dementia & Alzheimers In-Home Care

-We are often asked what are the pros and cons of staying at home versus moving to a memory care facility.
-Based on watching seniors choose both options over the last 20 years, here is the analysis:
+We’re often asked for the pros and cons of staying at home versus moving to a memory care facility.
+Based on our 20 years of experience with seniors in both settings, here is our analysis:

-- The senior maintains the familiar home environment, personal habits, relationships, and routines.
+- Seniors maintain the familiar home environment, personal habits, relationships, and routines.

-- Seniors live at their own pace and are not rushed as they are in a facility.
+- Seniors live at their own pace; they’re not rushed around as they are in a facility.

-- Seniors live around an attentive adult for conversation and companionship.
+- Seniors live with an attentive adult for conversation and companionship.

 - The anxiety level and chance of emotional outbursts drops dramatically when seniors stay home.

-- Staying at home with 24/7 Live-In Care is more expensive--around $2500 more per month--than moving to a Memory Care Facility.
+There’s only one drawback to in-home care: the cost.
+Staying at home with 24/7 live-in care is more expensive — around $2500 more per month — than moving to a Memory Care Facility.